TPCTPCTPC/Adblock-gist/README.md

 🅱 MITM is required for URL-Regex rules.

+📍 Use AdGuard for a better effect on Safari.

 🚨 *[Facebook.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/Facebook.list)* & *[360.list](https://github.com/TPCTPCTPC/Adblock-gist/blob/master/360.list)* are designed to break most functions of theirs!!

 ## Create your own Surge Module: